annnnnnnnnnie/annnnnnnnnnie.github.io/_posts/2023-05-06-RISC-V-with-Hypervisor-Extension-on-QEMU.markdown

 Get [Buildroot](https://buildroot.org/):
 [Download build root](https://buildroot.org/download.html)

-Building linux kernel, busybox or buildroot uses similar workflow.
+> Building linux kernel, busybox or buildroot use similar workflows.
 First `make xxxconfig` to generate a `.config` file.
 Then `make -j $(nproc)` to actually build it.

 First, make sure that the `riscv-gnu-toolchain` is on our `PATH`.
 ```